SSharath-Kumar/cs5293sp22-project1/README.md

 data from text file is read and passed as an input to the redact_concepts function.
 Data returned from the function is compared with the actual data from the file.
 If both strings are same, the test case fails.

+## Addendum ##

+* Stats show the number of times the redact action is called for a flag rather than the exact number of redactions done.
+* Path conventions are set as per Linux systems and not Windows
+* Files required for testing are present in 'tests' directory
+* Reiterating - All redactions done are not 100% accurate, conditions for redaction are specified for each flag above!

 - - - - -

 # Steps for local deployment: